 - Documentation to substantiate a medical or protected ground reason for not being vaccinated.

-Any Affected Person requiring accommodation must provide the OSS with documentation to substantiate their reason for not being vaccinated.
 Where accommodation is not possible, the Affected Person will not be permitted to be involved in any Sanctioned Activity for the duration of the pandemic or until such time that COVID-19 no longer poses a significant public health risk.

 We are eager to return to play and at the same time, we need to make the health and safety of each participant our main priority.
 We continue to monitor the public health situation and recognize that more transmissible and dangerous variants of concern are contributing to a fourth wave of COVID-19 infections.